 I read a couple of articles from 1972 and 1973 that stated that many thought Vivian might start taking on the women’s circuit across the country instead of just the AWA.
 Many promoters wanted her to be the star of their women’s circuit.
 People were talking about her unseating Moolah, yet that didn’t happen.

 l looked and looked, but couldn’t find out why.
 As I said, there’s a thread where they mention Vivian going up against Moolah and her possibly being in line to take over for Moolah.
 But then it’s all of a sudden gone.
 It just makes me wonder what was going on backstage in all of these different promotions.
 Did Vivian try to be a star in one promotion or area in particular that Moolah had connections to?
 Did Moolah put a stop to it because she controlled a lot of the women’s bookings?
 What exactly went on?
 I wish someone would let the cat out of the bag.

 Retirement and Children

-Suddenly, Vivian, in her mid 20s, announces that she is done.
+Suddenly, Vivian, in her mid-20s, announces that she is done.
 The official reason given is that Vivian’s physical style put a stop to her wrestling.
 There’s even a statement where she said she needed to retire in the hopes of starting a family.
 That was strange to me.
 She did end up getting married, but Vivian and her first husband could not conceive a child.
 They ended up having some issues and got a divorce.
-Soon thereafter she married her second husband, whom she did finally have children with.
+Soon thereafter she married her second husband, with whom she did finally have children.

 Vivian did wrestle again on a Japanese tour in the early 1980s.
 I couldn’t find the exact year, but I can say that she then went back to Japan for Maurice’s retirement tour in 1986.
 But the articles and comments that I read about her on the 1986 Japanese tour was that Vivian appeared to be well past her physical peak.